 Have you ever suffered pain and sickness?
 Jesus took a beating and bore our sickness on the cross.

-Isaiah 53:5 he was wounded for our transgressions, he was bruised for our iniquities: the chastisement of our peace was upon him; and with his stripes we are healed.
+Isaiah 53:5 he was wounded for our transgressions and bruised for our iniquities: the chastisement of our peace was upon him, and with his stripes, we are healed.

 Because of Jesus’ pain and suffering, we gained healing from physical and emotional pain.